Image

 Risk Policy and Assessment Committee, Member

-Roland Holst, Director of the Board since 2017, was Treasurer and Member Ex-Officio of the Board from May 2017 to October 2017 and was previously a Board member from 2014 to 2017.
-Dr. Holst is a board member of Sudameris Bank, Paraguay since 2017 and served as a Director of the Board of Banco Central del Paraguay from 2012 to 2017.
+Roland Holst, Member of the Board since 2017, was Treasurer and Member Ex-Officio of the Board from May 2017 to October 2017 and was previously a board member from 2014 to 2017.
+Dr. Holst is a board member of Sudameris Bank, Paraguay since 2017 and served as a Director of the board of Banco Central del Paraguay from 2012 to 2017.

 All Classes